gabdemello/basic-java-syntax-challenge/README.md

 Balance         | Decimal   | 237.48
 </br>

-Review about terminal, main args, and the Scanner class.
 Allow the data to be entered via the terminal, where the user will receive a message requesting specific information, for example:
 Program: "Please enter the Agency number!"
 User: 1021 (then ENTER for the next field)